SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 by adding, removing, or changing items in the collection.
-If you assign an array, a set, or a dictionary to a constant, that collection is :newTerm:`immutable`, and its size and contents cannot be changed.
+If you assign an array, a set, or a dictionary to a constant, that collection is :newTerm:`immutable`, and its size and contents can't be changed.

 .. note::